-personal photo of Vincent Mousseau
+personal photo of Vincent Mousseau, MSc

-Tagline:PhD in Health Student @ Dalhousie University | Registered Social Worker (QC, ON, NS)
+Tagline:PhD Candidate in Health @ Dalhousie | Abolitionist Scholar | Black Queer & Trans Health Advocate | Registered Social Worker (QC, ON, NS)

 Montréal, QC, Canada